davis-hoover/opencpi/projects/platform/hdl/devices/rfdc.hdl/rfdc-hdl.rst

 The generic_pcie primitive was used as an example for Xilinx IP managed project creation and synthesis.
 The rfdc primitive contains a fixed number of AXI-Stream ports according to the previously mentioned configuration(s).
 Future support for additional configuration(s) require detailed investigation of the common functionality, especially the clock configuration, and incorporating additional VHDL generics and/or AXI-Stream ports in the rfdc primitive.
+The rfdc primitive instances a custom AXI-Lite interconnect that properly forwards the worker-segmented property spaces to the single AXI-Lite slave interface on the Xilinx IP module.